Lair of the White Worm

 Handy for writing your name in the snow..or anywhere else!

 Lair is now 26 years old, and ageing like a great red wine.
 It’s one of those films that I could happily put on and watch at any time, as it just keeps getting better with each viewing.
-There are so many films that I’ll only ever watch once, Lair is one that I will definitely watch again.
+There are very few films that I feel are worthy of watching more than once, Lair is certainly one of these films, and I’ll happily put this on at any time.
 To be honest, I’m not even sure why I waited so many years to re-watch it.

 Amanda Donohoe